From Trojan Horses to Castle Walls: Unveiling Bilateral Data Poisoning Effects in Diffusion Models: Introduction

 \section{Introduction}

-Backdoor attacks have been studied in the context of \textit{image classification}, encompassing various aspects such as attack generation \citep{gu2017badnets, chen2017targeted}, backdoor detection \citep{wang2020practical, chen2022quarantine}, and reverse engineering of backdoor triggers \citep{wang2019neural, liu2019abs}.
-The threat model of backdoor attacks has also been explored in other ML paradigms, including federated learning \citep{bagdasaryan2020backdoor}, graph neural networks \citep{zhang2021backdoor}, and generative modeling \citep{salem2020baaan}. \textit{In this work, we focus on backdoor attacks targeting diffusion models (\textbf{DMs})}, the state-of-the-art generative modeling techniques that have gained popularity in various computer vision tasks \citep{ho2020denoising}, especially in the context of text-to-image generation \citep{rombach2022high}.
+Data poisoning attacks \citep{goldblum2022dataset} have been studied in the context of \textit{image classification}, encompassing various aspects such as attack generation \citep{gu2017badnets, chen2017targeted}, backdoor detection \citep{wang2020practical, chen2022quarantine}, and reverse engineering of backdoor triggers \citep{wang2019neural, liu2019abs}.
+This threat model has also been explored in other ML paradigms, including federated learning \citep{bagdasaryan2020backdoor}, graph neural networks \citep{zhang2021backdoor}, and generative modeling \citep{salem2020baaan}. {In this work, we are inspired from conventional data poisoning attacks and peer into its effects on diffusion models (\textbf{DMs})}, the state-of-the-art generative modeling techniques that have gained popularity in various computer vision tasks \citep{ho2020denoising}.

+In the context of DMs, data poisoning attacks to produce backdoored DMs have been studied in recent works \citep{chou2023backdoor, chen2023trojdiff, chou2023villandiffusion, zhai2023text, struppek2022rickrolling}.
+We direct readers to Sec.\,\ref{sec: related_work} for detailed reviews of these works.
+Nevertheless, in comparison to previous research, our work establishes the following notable distinctions.